Oranjoose/GoGodot/README.md

 ## Install instructions

 Within the project, open the setup.tscn file.
 This should load the library into the project settings.

-Close and re-open the project in order to have auto-complete on the go object while writing scripts.

 ## Reference

 -------